 Dr Gault said: “Cryo-enabled microscopy & microanalysis allows us to 'stop time' and take snapshots of fast-evolving systems, thereby capturing the transient states that are responsible for a material’s evolution in operation.

 A single technique cannot give us all the information we need, so we need workflows enabling us to deploy multiple microscopy and microanalysis on an identical location or correlatively on the same specimen.
 Then by combining the data streams we can reveal all that needs to be known about nearly every atom of the material.

 I am glad that the facility can benefit from all the preliminary work that I have been leading in my group at the Max-Planck Institute für Eisenforschung (Iron Research) in Düsseldorf in Germany, and this collaboration between our two world-leading institutions is only the beginning as there are plans developing to have more shared appointments to spearhead these efforts”.

 Dr Giuliani added: "Looking forward, we aim to use this facility to study complex systems such as the liquid-solid interfaces around nanoparticles or biological materials."

-Critical for energy transition
+Critical for the energy transition

 New insights into the structure, chemistry and behaviour of light materials will be critical for the UK transition to net-zero pollution by 2050.
-This new insight into critical materials at an atomic scale will support the development of more efficient catalysts for sustainable fuels and chemicals, safer and more sustainable battery systems,
+This new insight into critical materials at an atomic scale will support the development of more efficient catalysts for sustainable fuels and chemicals, safer and more sustainable battery systems.

 Professor Mary Ryan FREng leads the College's Transition to Zero Pollution initiative and is a co-investigator on this project.